Education Loan Takeover: Process, Benefits & Eligibility

 Collect KYC documents, academic records, income proofs of the co-applicant or guarantor, property papers if collateral is offered, and the NOC.
 Submit these to the new lender along with the formal takeover application.

-5. Loan Settlement & Transfer of Documents
+5. Loan Settlement and Transfer of Documents

 After approval, the new lender issues a cheque or electronic transfer to clear the outstanding amount with the old bank.
 Once the payment reflects, the original loan documents and collateral papers are released to the new lender.